marrbor/go-state-machine/README.md

       - Have to listen this channel in the function.
       - When receive a string (the content is the state name) from this channel, do-function have to do closing procedure and call `FinishDoAction` with state name.
     1. Both action and guard function must be started with upper case since they will be called from [reflect package](https://golang.org/pkg/reflect/).
-    1. generate and start StateMachine via `NewStateMachine` function with the Plant UML state machine diagram.
+    1. generate StateMachine via `NewStateMachine` function with the Plant UML state machine diagram.
       - `NewStateMachine` parsed given diagram.
 When any non implement action and/or guard methods found, `NewStateMachine` will return error.
+    1. Start StateMachine with `Run` method.
     1. send Event to StateMachine
     1. Listen StateMachine response when sent event that transit to end state t to StateMachine.